 APPLICATION MATERIALS + PROCESS

-Applications for 2021-2022 will be available on Handshake beginning Tuesday, October 27, 2020.
 Please fill out the Residence Life Student Staff application to be considered for this position.
 Applicants must also complete a Reference Form and the Rehire Candidacy Assessment.
 We begin accepting applications in October.

 - Must be a full-time degree seeking student.